 Motorbikes are extremely popular because many people love riding along the open road, enjoying the scenery and getting to places often much quicker than you would in a car.
 The problem is, motorbikes aren’t really winter vehicles.
 Many people have them over the warmer seasons, which means they spend a lot of time in the garage over winter.

 Keeping a motorbike in a cheap self storage unit is a really good idea.
 You can keep your bike secure, with better security than you will have at home.
 CCTV, various lock points, a reception, lighting – the security is much more than you would find at an office or at home.
+Compare self-storage prices though before you sign a contract – there’s an excellent storage price comparison chart here.
 The climate control also keeps your bike safe but in a different way.
 The parts of the bike that would decline with extreme cold or heat are kept safe with a constant temperature.

 Before you can put your bike into storage there are a few things you need to do: